Janet Brandling, MBACP, Dip Counselling

 - Pregnancy and birth

 - Separation and divorce

 - Suicidal thoughts

 I charge £40-45 per session depending on location.

 In Weston super Mare I work from a private garden room, which ensures absolute privacy.

-in Bristol I have a consulting room in the Urban Fringe Dispensary.
+in Bristol I have a consulting room in the Urban Fringe Dispensary and in Picton Street.

 My usual practice is to meet you weekly at a time we agree together.

 Maps & Directions

 For people who have accessibility challenges I can work using online tools such as Facetime or Hangouts.
 For people who find sitting in a room difficult I can offer walking-talking appointments, in a location to suit us both.